 This platform is flexible.
 Almost all kinds of businesses can make the most out of this platform because it can connect you with similar businesses.
 But B2B businesses will benefit most from this platform.

 Instagram is a platform that is dominated by photos and short videos.
 Some businesses have built themselves up merely through this platform.
-Even influencers have started out with just posting content here.
+Even influencers have started out by just posting content here.

 Despite being very simple and straightforward, Instagram is a powerful way to drive traffic to your website.
 This is especially true if you’re able to capitalize on producing awesome photos that can accompany your content.